 The Council will consider very carefully a decision to dismiss.
-If an employee is dismissed, he/shethey will receive a written statement of the reasons for his/hertheir dismissal, the date on which the employment will end and details of his/hertheir right of appeal.
+If an employee is dismissed, they will receive a written statement of the reasons for their dismissal, the date on which the employment will end and details of their right of appeal.